Sorry, folks, you're being late in there watching the Writer Cup.

 All these great independents and moderates.

-Because you're afraid of what a pollster's gonna think of you or somebody else is gonna think of you.
+This offends me, you people who call yourselves independents, don't have the guts to sign up because you're afraid of what a pollster is going to think of you or somebody else is going to think of you.

-We've seen a lot of alarmist talk about housing bubbles bursting and uh gas prices.
+We've seen a lot of alarmists talk about housing bubbles bursting and gas prices.

 Those haven't materialized.

-Let me tell you, independent doesn't think that way.
+Let me tell you, the Independent doesn't think that way.

 Seven weeks before the midterm elections, the economy remains the voters' primary focus.